Cross-country skiing at the 2002 Winter Olympics – Women's sprint

-Fifty-eight skiers competed in the qualifying round, of which the 16 fastest competitors advanced to the final rounds.
+Fifty-eight skiers competed in the qualifying round, of which the 16 fastest competitorai advanced to the final rounds.
 The 16 competitors who advanced from the qualification were divided into 4 quarterfinal heats of 4 skiers each.
 The two best competitors in each quarterfinal advanced to the semifinal.
 The two best competitors in each semifinal advanced to the A Final competing for gold, silver, bronze and fourth place.
 The two lowest ranked competitors in the semifinal were placed in the B Final, competing for ranks from 5th to 8th position.